Does LASIK hurt? What you really need to know

 In this post, Dr. Matthew Russell answers all you need to know about LASIK surgery, and if it is painful.

 One of the most common questions people ask before LASIK eye surgery is “Does LASIK hurt?”
 It’s a fair question.
 Many people are nervous about anything involving their eyes, especially when lasers are involved.
-If you’re considering LASIK and are worried about whether laser eye surgery is painful, this guide will help you understand what to expect before, during, and after the procedure.
+If you’re considering LASIK and are worried about whether laser eye surgery is painful, this guide will help you understand what to expect before, during, and after the lasik procedure.

 Understanding LASIK surgery